-The Dover Soup Kitchen, which falls under the umbrella of Christians Together In Dover, is organised by a team of three local Christians (Liz Waller, Stephanie Burke and Judith Shilling), and relies on a large group of volunteers, made up of members from churches across Dover and Deal, and those without a church connection.
+The Dover Soup Kitchen, which falls under the umbrella of Christians Together In Dover (charity number 296621) is organised by two local Christians (Liz Waller and Judith Shilling), and relies on a large group of volunteers, made up of members from churches across Dover and Deal, and those without a church connection.

 Support for the Dover Soup Kitchen comes from individuals and churches in the Dover district.
 Volunteers and donations (both financial and in kind) are vital to support our work and enable us to continue this service to the community.